 Italian, born 1951

-He graduated from Bocconi University, Italy and holds an MBA from Columbia University.
+He graduated from Bocconi University and holds an MBA from Columbia University.

 Mr Magnoni joined Lehman Brothers in 1977 and held a number of senior roles across that firm’s international activities.
 In 2000, Mr Magnoni became Head of the European Private Equity division and Vice Chairman of Lehman Brothers Inc and in 2002, Chairman of Lehman Brothers International Italy.
 Between 2008 and 2013, Mr Magnoni served as Chairman of Nomura International plc’s Investment Banking division for Europe, Middle East and Africa.
 He was a member of the Board of Overseers of Reinet Investments S.C.A. up to September 2009.

-He is involved with various philanthropic activities, including Fondazione Laureus Italia.
-He is a member of the Advisory Committee of the Bocconi Foundation.
+He is also involved with various philanthropic activities, including Fondazione Laureus Italia, Fondazione Dynamo Camp and Peace Parks Foundation.

 Jeff MossNon-executive Director